 It’s also worth mentioning that these headphones go pretty loud, but aren’t the most isolating.
 Push the volume much past half way and you’re going to start annoying anyone sitting close by.

 The Beats Solo 3 Wireless headphone are a tale of two halves.
-On the one hand, they’re pushing the boundaries of wireless headphones technology further than we’ve seen before.
+On the one hand, they pushed the boundaries of wireless headphones technology further than we had seen before and are still, six years on, very competitive in the features department.

 On the other, their sound is crucially lacking in the detail and subtlety we expect from headphones at this price.
-They’re further troubled by talented competition.
+They’re further troubled by the increasingly talented competition that has cropped up over the years.

-However, if the extra battery life, range and close compatibility with the iPhone interests you, the Solo 3 Wireless are well worth a look – particularly if you’re just looking for good-time headphones to pass the time on the way to work or school.
+However, if the extra battery life, range and close compatibility with the iPhone interests you, the Solo 3 Wireless are well worth a look – particularly if you’re just looking for good-time headphones to pass the time on the way to work or school, and especially if you see them at a decent discount.